Research of Gene Cooperman

 A brief descripiont of my research follows.

 A current theme in my High Performance Computing Laboratory at Northeastern University is adaptation of data structures and low-level software access algorithms to quickly changing technology.
 In the 90s, computers became faster.
 Now, we simply have more of them, and with the growth of heterogeneous computing, we have more types of them.
+A partially related thrust is to treat checkpoints of running programs as first-class objects (checkpoint images).

 The Blue Ribbon Online Free Speech Campaign